rohandaxini/questions-to-interviewer/README.md

 ## Credits

-Many of the [general](#general) category questions in the list here are inspired from this [Twitter Thread](https://twitter.com/lilykonings/status/1484598087494496258).
+Many of the [general](#general-questions) category questions in the list here are inspired from this [Twitter Thread](https://twitter.com/lilykonings/status/1484598087494496258).
 Thanks to [Lily Konings](https://twitter.com/lilykonings) for initiating the thread.

-## General
+## General Questions
 - May I know what all you and/or your company have done to support your employees during Covid Pandemic?
 - How do you measure success?
 - What actions/characteristics would make someone successful in said role?